Pollokshields: History

 Pollokshields was established by the Stirling-Maxwell family in 1849, and was set out or 'feued' by the Edinburgh architect David Rhind.
 Many well-known Glaswegian architects contributed to its development, and it contains villas by Alexander 'Greek' Thomson among others.
-There are several contributions by contemporaries of Charles Rennie Mackintosh, including a series of good 'Glasgow style' tenements by the architect Harry Clifford, who was also responsible for the 'A' listed Pollokshields Burgh Hall, in Scottish Baronial style which was inaugurated in 1890, with Maxwell Park.
-The ground for Maxwell Park was given by Sir John Stirling-Maxwell of Nether Pollok in 1888, and the park was formally opened at the same time.
+There are several contributions by contemporaries of Charles Rennie Mackintosh including a series of good 'Glasgow style' tenements by the architect Harry Clifford, who was also responsible for the 'A' listed Pollokshields Burgh Hall, in Scottish Baronial style.
+The building was inaugurated in 1890 along with the adjoining Maxwell Park, the land for which was given by Sir John Stirling-Maxwell of Nether Pollok in 1888.

 Such was its early population growth, Pollokshields attained 'burgh' status in 1876.
 However, this ended in 1891 when, after being offered favourable tax terms, the residents of the burgh agreed for it to become a suburb of the growing city of Glasgow.
 The Victorian and Edwardian architecture and the parks of this area have remained almost untouched, leaving the feeling of a leafy Victorian suburb, while being well within the city.

 In March 2004, local white youth Kriss Donald was abducted from Kenmure Street in Pollokshields, then tortured and murdered in a racially motivated attack.
 Five men of Pakistani descent, also from Pollokshields, were later jailed for the crime, four receiving life sentences.
 The case drew attention to the issue of Asian gang culture and associated crime and violence in the area.

 In May 2021, residents came out to protest an attempt from the Home Office to detain two men living on Kenmure Street.
 Hundreds of people surrounded the van in the street to prevent it from moving, with one man lying under the van for nine hours until it was confirmed that the detainees were to be released.
 With the help of a lawyer and politicians, including Nicola Sturgeon who discussed it with the UK Home Office, the men were released to the local mosque and allowed back into their homes.
 The protest led to significant news coverage.